techops-services/helm-charts/README.md

 ## 🔍 Pipeline Configuration

-The pipeline is configured in `.github/workflows/release-charts.yml` and:
+The pipeline is configured in `.github/workflows/release-charts.yml` with two main jobs:

+### test-charts Job (Pull Requests)
 - Runs on Ubuntu latest with Minikube
 - Uses Helm 3.x
 - Tests against stable Kubernetes version
 - Retains test logs for 30 days
+- Validates template rendering and dry-run installations

+### release-charts Job (Main Branch)
+- Triggers only on pushes to main branch (after PR merge)
+- Performs version validation before release
+- Uses chart-releaser to publish to GitHub Pages
+- Creates GitHub issues if version validation fails
 - Requires specific permissions for releases

 For pipeline modifications, ensure you understand the security implications and test thoroughly in a fork first.